open-ecosystem-development/PushService-CleverTap-Demo/README.md

 ## Sending PUSH message
-  - Currently only In-App is support
+  - Currently In-App is support with HMS (Huawei device)
+  - Notification is support using FCM (GMS device)
-  - Run and test your app on Huawei device.
+  - Run and test your app on Huawei device and GMS device
   - Go to CleverTap Dashboard and create a campaign to test it.
   - Your device should receive in-App messaging sending from CleverTap dashboard.
   - You can view the report and manage the campaign through dashboard.